The definitive guide to cloud storage

 They run adequate cooling systems to keep the electronics from overheating and have at least one backup generator in case of power interruptions or blackouts.

-Cloud providers, in fact, actually make multiple copies of the data you upload and intentionally store these in different locales to ensure that it won’t get damaged or be inaccessible in the event that a disaster takes out one of the centers.
+Cloud providers, in fact, actually make multiple copies of the data you upload and intentionally store these in different locales to ensure that it won’t get damaged or be inaccessible if a disaster takes out one of the centers.

 As we’ve discussed the importance and differences in our Cloud storage vs Online Backup when Natural Disaster Strikes.